 In addition, since my family and I moved to South Africa from the DRC, we have moved frequently and have been exposed to a variety of homes, structures, ways of living, languages, cultures, traditions and mannerisms.
 Painting a subject in a domestic space allows the viewer to gain more insight into their life and allows more room for sympathy and/or empathy from the audience.
 I have definitely thought of putting the women in different environments and have started to explore this; as you will see, I have recently started depicting spaces’ exterior views through the windows of the interior spaces, slowly but surely expanding my subjects’ worlds.

-In one of your interviews, I have read that within your works you often depict your own character, and lots of those happening in the work is a reflection of who you are as a person.
+I read in one of your past interviews that within your works you often depict your own character, and that a lot of what is happening in the work is a reflection of who you are as a person.
 Could you comment on this, please?

 Initially, I considered the women in my paintings to be Barbie dolls of my own creation, representing women that I knew or those that inspired me.
 At some point, I realised that I was hiding behind these ‘dolls’; I was not allowing myself to be entirely vulnerable on the canvas which, in turn, limited my creativity.
 As I have built my confidence as an individual and as an artist, I now see these subjects as extensions of myself and consider them to be aspirational in nature.

 © Cinthia Sifa Mulanga, Before the Oasis II, 2022.
 Image: Cinthia Sifa Mulanga

 I can't help but mention your collaboration with Gucci earlier this year when you created an artwork for on of their campaigns.
 Could you tell us briefly about this experience?
 What did it bring for your practice.
 Would you like to collaborate with more fashion brands in the future?